• English

 Variants

-The XPulse 200 4V is on sale in 3 variants.
+The XPulse 200 4V is on sale in 3 variants (at the time of writing this review).
 Its base variant costs Rs 1,51,500, while the Pro variant costs Rs 1,64,500.
 For the extra Rs 13,000, you get more off-road focused, longer travel suspension, a much taller seat and a really good looking red and white colour scheme.
 And then you have the top-of-the-line Pro Dakar Edition for Rs 1,67,500 (all prices ex-showroom Delhi) which is essentially the Pro variant but in a gorgeous Dakar Rally colour scheme.
 If you like the colour scheme, the extra Rs 3,000 is worth it.
+Those looking to buy the base variant of the Xpulse 200 should read our explainer.
+We’ve also summed up the variants of the Xpulse 200 in a separate explainer.

 Rivals To Consider